 While introducing your test, remember to mention the essential steps, your discoveries, and linking the hypothesis with your results.

 When following the general route, talk about how the specific consequences of your lab report.
-You might also want to do so in extended definition essay examples, how to write a response paper, and sample rhetorical analysis essay.

 If you want to follow the practical route, end your report by speculating the institutional, commercial, and medical implications of the findings.

 Lastly, tell your readers how the report will help them and ensure that sure you report interesting, and worth the readers time.